ogecko/alpaca-benro-polaris/README.md

 There is a chance of voiding the warranty or damaging your Benro Polaris hardware.
 There is a chance that you may use the driver/hardware in a way, unintended by its design.
 The driver is not official Benro software.
 They may not support you.
 Due to the extensive testing, the risk of hardware damage is very low.

 Also note that the ASCOM Alpaca standard is not secure.
 It is open by design.
 Simply stated, Alpaca and network security are separate things.
 Only use within an isolated protected virtual or local network.

+Finally, tt's important to note that while the Alpaca Benro Polaris Driver unlocks significant potential from the Benro Polaris, it cannot entirely overcome the device's inherent hardware limitations.
+Users aiming for extended exposures, particularly with longer focal lengths, might still encounter tracking errors despite the driver's enhancements.
+Therefore, managing your expectations regarding the Polaris's capabilities, especially for deep-sky astrophotography, is crucial.